How credibility compounds

 And those assumptions rarely favour you.

-Numbers do a specific kind of work that narrative can't.
+Numbers, on the other hand, do a specific kind of work that narrative can't.
 They compress complexity.
 They create shared reference points.
 They let the reader or listener locate themselves in the story without you having to explain everything.

 The numbers you choose tell a story of their own